 The amount of change in marketing technology is staggering.
 When your goal is to drive leads you constantly look for the silver bullet.
 If you’re like most marketers, you get overwhelmed keeping up with what’s new.
 You also fear you are missing out on the next best thing.
 You constantly battle filtering what’s good and what’s just noise.

 As your team executes your marketing strategy, you evaluate if you have the right technology.
 New technologies are acquired to bring you closer to utopia.
 But often they only deliver complexity.
 How do the top marketing leaders weigh their technology options?
 They evaluate their needs against technology infrastructure best practices.
-Use this assessment guide to drive focus on the essential elements for success.

 Your goal is to arm your team with controls they can handle.
 It’s useless to hand them controls that look like a 747 cockpit.
 If you are in a small/medium size organization, you have to focus on priorities.
 Throwing money at more technology you can’t handle doesn’t help the bottom line.